-Benefit Description You pay Home health services High Option Standard Option Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide. \$20 copay per visit 20% of charges Services include oxygen therapy, intravenous therapy and medications.
-Note: One home health visit constitutes 4 hours of nursing care.
-Prior approval is required; failure to get prior approval will result in payment at the point of service level (See Services requiring our prior approval in Section 3).
-Not covered: All charges All charges Nursing care requested by, or for the convenience of, the patient or the patient's family; Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative.
-Chiropractic High Option Standard Option Manipulation of the spine and extremities Adjunctive procedures such as ultrasound, electrical muscle stimulation, and vibratory therapy \$20 copay per visit \$25 copay per visit (No deductible) Note: Office visits are limited to 20 visits per calendar year.
+Benefit Description You pay Home health services (cont.)
+High Option Standard Option Not covered: All charges All charges • Nursing care requested by, or for the convenience of, the patient or the patient's family Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative Chiropractic High Option Standard Option Manipulation of the spine and extremities Adjunctive procedures such as ultrasound, electrical muscle stimulation, and vibratory therapy \$20 copay per visit \$25 copay per visit (No deductible) • Note: Office visits are limited to 20 visits per calendar year.
 Not covered: All charges All charges Vitamins, minerals, therabands, cervical pillows, traction services, and hot/cold pack application.
-Alternative treatments High Option Standard Option Acupuncture - by a doctor of medicine or osteopathy for: anesthesia, pain relief \$30 per specialist visit 20% of charges Sleep therapy for central of obstructive apnea when we have approved it Not covered: All charges All charges Homeopathic or Naturopathic services Tromeopatine of Naturopatine services Hypnotherapy

-Benefit Description You pay Educational classes and programs High Option Standard Option Smoking cessation programs, including: Nothing Nothing (No deductible) - Individual/group/telephone counseling - 2 quit attempts per year with up to 4 smoking cessation counseling sessions per quit attempt approved smoking cessation prescription drugs approved by the FDA to treat tobacco dependence (see Prescription drug benefits) Childhood obesity education Diabetes self management training from qualified providers for persons who meet plan criteria - limited to no more than 2 comprehensive education programs per lifetime and up to 8 follow-up visits per year will be covered.
+Alternative treatments High Option Standard Option Acupuncture - by a doctor of medicine or osteopathy for: \$30 per specialist visit 20% of charges • anesthesia • pain relief Sleep therapy for central of obstructive apnea when we have approved it Not covered: All charges All charges Homeopathic or Naturopathic services • Hypnotherapy Biofeedback Educational classes and programs High Option Standard Option Coverage is provided for: Nothing Nothing (No deductible) • Tobacco cessation programs, including: Individual/ group/telephone counseling, 2 quit attempts per year with up to 4 smoking cessation counseling sessions per quit attempt; approved smoking cessation prescription drugs approved by the FDA to treat tobacco dependence (see Prescription drug benefits) Childhood obesity education Diabetes self management training from qualified providers for persons who meet plan criteria - limited to no more than 2 comprehensive education programs per lifetime and up to 8 follow-up visits per year will be covered.